 Trees Reduce Pollution

-Streamside forests prevent sediments and other pollutants from reaching the stream.
-In addition, because forested streams are healthier, they are more able than deforested streams to process the pollution that does enter them.
+Streamside forests reduce the amount of sediments that reach streams and help them to better process the pollution that does enter them.
 Healthy, forested streams are full of life, including microscopic organisms that are efficient at breaking down pollutants.
 Planting trees along streams supports a rich variety of life that can continue to clean our water for us, naturally.

 Trees Reduce Flooding